 Tim shoots some of the worlds most iconic car brands through his commercial work such as that of Lamborghini, Aston Martin and Ferrari in Europe, the US and the Middle East, operating globally with his clients and agency teams.

-Tim is very well known within the automotive car industry for his creativity and open approach and he is regarded by many as one of today's leading commercial automotive car photographers with a unique strong style of work and creative approach that inspires not only his clients but also their customers, something that was reflected recently when he was awarded, 'British Commercial Advertising Photographer of the Year' and 'Car Photographer of the Year' at the Industry Awards.
+Tim is very well known within the automotive car industry for his open approach and he is regarded by many as one of today's leading commercial automotive car photographers with a unique strong style of work and creative approach that inspires not only his clients but also their customers, something that was reflected recently when he was awarded, 'British Commercial Advertising Photographer of the Year' and 'Car Photographer of the Year' at the Industry Awards.

 Shooting campaigns for such car manufacturers at Peugeot with their recent 'Fractal' concept car for its campaign and launch at the Frankfurt Motor Show Tim's work is well respected for its originality and quality.